wwesley294/Udacity-TheDogWhisperer/README.md

 **The Dog Whisperer** harnesses the power of deep learning to make this world a better place by achieving the following:

-and develop an algorithm capable of not only recognizing our canine friends in images but also identifying the breed correctly 60.0% of the time.
-This algorithm would lay the foundation for a mobile or web app that accepted user-supplied images and provided instant results.
-With that humanity would no longer mistake Whippets for Greyhounds.
-In addition, the mobile or web app would also be able to detect human faces and determine dog breeds most similar to these particular faces.
-One could finally once and for all know for certainty if Samuel L. Jackson really looked like a pug.
+- Recognizing dogs in images and accurately identifying their breeds accurately.
+- Recognizing humans in images and accurately identifying the dog breeds of cloest resemblance.
+- Notifying users when neither a dog nor human is detected.

+## Motivation

+Accurately identifying dog breeds has long been a problem for human eyes.
+The Dog Whisperer lays the algorithmic foundation for a mobile or web app that can accept a user-supplied image and provide a result instantly.
+In other words, the algorithm not only has to be accurate but must also be efficient enough to be executed on a mobile or web platform.

 ## Libraries